 Whether you want to use strong coffee or espresso is up to you.
-We prefer espresso, as the notes really shine through when combined with milk.
+We prefer espresso, as the notes shine through when combined with milk.
 We recommend not using flavored coffee.
 If you want to make a flavored drink, you can add syrup at the end.

-If you need to heat up water because you are brewing your coffee manually, heat it to just below boiling or let it sit for a minute after boiling.
+If you need to heat water because you are brewing your coffee manually, heat it to just below boiling or let it sit for a minute after boiling.
 The water should be between 195 and 205 degrees.
 Boiling water will burn the coffee, taking away the delicacy of the drink.

 Whatever extraction or brew method you choose, you should brew the coffee in a receptacle that has been preheated as close to the temperature of the coffee as possible.
 This is to avoid shocking the coffee, which causes a bit of a stale flavor.

 It is time to start constructing!
 Pour your espresso into the bottom of the cup you’re using for your drink.

-Are you the type who wants ice all the way to the top, or do you prefer just a few cubes?
+Are you the type who wants ice to the top, or do you prefer just a few cubes?
 This step is totally up to you!